 Through the time spent with various horsemen and Scott’s own experience working with all kinds of horses he has developed his own unique style and way of working with horses.
 When working with and starting horses under saddle Scott takes into account the horses need for self-preservation and their need to feel safe, comfortable and confident with their surroundings by giving the horse a good deal – being fair and consistent.
 Scott sets things up for the horse to succeed by giving them the leadership they need so they can accomplish what is being asked and not be punished when they are confused or frightened.

-Scott also has a passion for vaquero style horsemanship and educates his personal horses using this style of education.
-Scott also finds the principles of good horsemanship tie in extremely well with his other interests – ranch roping and dressage.
+Scott also has a passion for vaquero style horsemanship and dressage - the principles of good horsemanship tie in extremely well with all disciplines.
 He is always looking to improve and expand on his knowledge, understanding and skills.

 Michaela grew up in the Motueka/Nelson area and moved to Canterbury in around 2005.
 She has been riding horses since the age of seven.
 She has successfully competed in a number of equine disciplines including pony club, one-day events, endurance riding and showing both in-hand and under saddle.
 She was introduced to horsemanship when Scott started a young horse for her in 2010.